Frequently Asked Questions

 • Immediately compatible with caching proxies and CDNs

-• Specified as a RFC
+• Specified as an RFC

-• Interception/monitoring tools are readily available
+• TLS interception/monitoring tools are readily available

 • Allows insecure algorithms and parameters